onechiporenko/eslint-plugin-mocha-cleanup/README.md

 ## Supported Rules

-* `asserts-limit` Rule to disallow use more than allowed number of assertions. `it`s without any assertions are also disallowed.
+* `asserts-limit` Rule to disallow use more than allowed number of assertions.
+Tests without any assertions are also disallowed.
 Rule may be customized with setting maximum number of allowed asserts:

 ```
 "rules": {